-May is the perfect time to start the process of recruiting and training your fall volunteers.
+January is the perfect time to start the process of recruiting and training the volunteers that will come on board this semester.
 Carefully selecting and training team members may be the most important thing you can do to make sure you have a safe and secure children’s ministry program.

 Here are a few things to consider.